Phitonex/phitonex.github.io/index.md

 We have shared the data and our analysis under an Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) creative commons license.
 [2,3] Data is available here as well as on flowRepository [4].

+## Purpose
+Purpose:Taking a shared 35 color panel [1] we have used the 34 commercially available conjugated antibodies and incorporated our 6 new fluorescent labels.
+We aimed to assess the "plug and play" ability of 6 NovaFluor labels, as we have designed fluorescent labels that emit at targeted wavelengths with up to 70% less cross excitation than conventional tandem dyes.

+## Comments
+For a deeper discussion of this data set and for all methods, please see our white paper: S.Y.
+Thomas, C. LaBoda, S. Burrows, D. Daley, A. Stroud, M.D.
+Stadnisky.
+"Above and Beyond 40 Colors."
+Phitonex, Inc. 2020. or email us info [at] phitonex.com.

+## QC Measures
+Prior to the experiment, single color antibodies were titrated on human PBMCs to determine the optimal staining concentrations for cells.
+Live-Dead Blue Viability Dye was used to distinguish live cells.
+NovaBlock™ was used 5 minutes prior to antibody addition to block non-specific cell binding to labels.
+Single colors were generated on both cells and beads with the most optimal control (cells by default, beads if needed) used for unmixing raw data files.
+Using the raw data files in SpectroFlo, the full spectra for each label was compared to previously published Cytek spectra to make sure there was no mismatch.
+The Cytek Aurora instrument was calibrated to default settings prior to acquisition of data.

+## Conclusion
+We have added 6 colors with marginal impact on spread, except for the already difficult BB515-FITC combo.
+There was near-zero spread added to other channels.

+### Analysis

+### Raw (Unmixed) Data

+### Unmixed Data

 # References
 1. https://cytekbio.com/pages/aurora#tab-data
 2.“Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).”
 Creative Commons. https://creativecommons.org/licenses/by-nd/4.0/